-New/transfer students are assigned an Advisor based on their declared program or major within two weeks after each semester begins.
-The Academic Advising Center is located on the first floor of the Confluence building, One Stop, Suite 123.
-Main phone #: 303.556.2481.
+New/transfer students are assigned an Advisor based on their declared program or major within two weeks of the beginning for their first semester.

 Advising Pathways

 All degrees and certificate programs are clustered into seven Advising Pathways, each with their own advising experts.
 Students will meet with the same Advisor the whole time they are at CCD, giving continuity and a single point of contact.